huangyingting/copilot-cs/README.md

 ### Translate code

+### Enterprise features
+- Knowledge base
+- Skills
+  `What skills are available?`
+  `Use the Bing skill to find the latest AI news` `What does this repository do?`
+  `Explain the changes in the code of this commit` `What are the advantages of the Go programming language?`

 ### Pull request summary
 - Open a pull request, base:demo <- compare:main, click copilot button to generate PR summary